 1. Give the benefit of the doubt

 Think about a time when you’ve critiqued a person’s actions: Did you assume the intentions were bad?
-Often, we base our comments on an assumed perception of the person’s intentions, and this leads to a poor reception of our feedback.
+Often, we base our comments on an assumed perception of the person’s intentions, and this leads to poor reception of our feedback.
 By showing more empathy and withholding judgment, your conversation will be more specific and helpful.

 2. Don’t get personal